rathishsekhar/rathishsekhar/README.md

 - 🔭 I’m currently available for suitable data professional roles.
 - 🌱 I’m currently learning: Deep Learning - Large Language Models and implementation.
 - 👯 I’m looking to collaborate on Datasciences for social good
-- 💬 Talk to me about: Data sciences - its impact on society, plants - ecology and sustainability
+- 💬 Talk to me about: Data sciences - its impact on society, labour markets and sustainability
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: When I'm not working on data science projects, I enjoy making beer - IPAs, porters, and stouts are my favorites.
 I also love tending to plants, my miniature mushroom garden, and vermicompost.
 When none of this is happening, you will see me camping in the most desolate parts of the country.
 When camping, look how excited I am...